This work is currently available exclusively from Maud and Mabel gallery.

 Stuart Carey's comeback is a celebration of creativity, resilience, and the transformative power of art.
 "Return to Form" is a milestone in his illustrious career, marking a new chapter in his ongoing journey to shape the future of ceramics.

-Images Courtesy of Maud & Mabel London.
+Images Courtesy of Maud and Mabel gallery.